 Another possibility would be for enough states to ratify an Article V: Convention of States.
-Once the convention is convened, a general-secession amendment could be proposed to allow for unilateral secession of a state, any state, using a popular vote in that state.
-However, any secessions that follow technically wouldn’t be unilateral, as the amendment itself (once ratified) would make them all multilateral, having obtained de facto permission from the other states in advance.
+Once the convention is convened, a “general-secession amendment” could be proposed to allow for unilateral secession of a state, any state, using a popular vote in that state.
+However, any secession that follows technically wouldn’t be unilateral, as the amendment itself (once ratified) would make it multilateral, having obtained de facto permission from the other states in advance, through the amendment.

 The moral to this story is this.
 Like it or lump it, the United States of America is a family, in all its dysfunctional glory.
 It pays for governors and state legislators to be nice to each other, and not organize boycotts or sanctions against other states.
 Because you never know.
 One of these days one may be in desperate need of the others to bail them out of a political mess that could result in bloodshed and criminal penalties for all politicians involved.